Supported Sets -- A New Foundation For Nominal Sets And Automata: Introduction

 Nominal sets provide an elegant framework to reason about structures that involve names, the permutation of names, and name binding.
 Originally used 100 years ago by Fraenkel and Mostowski for the entirely different purpose of axiomatic set theory, Gabbay and Pitts~\cite{GabbayP99} re-discovered them in 1999 to define $\lambda$-expressions modulo $\alpha$-equivalence as an inductive data type.
 Its associated structural recursion principle allowed it to define capture avoiding substitution as a total function.
 Since then, a plethora of results using nominal sets were established in many areas, including proof assistants~\cite{UrbanT05,AydemirBW07}, calculi~\cite{GabbayC04,Staton07}, and automata models~\cite{BojanczykEA14,skmw17,KozenMP015}.
 Nominal automata are capable of processing words over infinite alphabets (\emph{data alphabets}), while having good computational properties.
 Their expressiveness is similar (and sometimes identical) to that of register automata~\cite{KaminskiF94,DemriL09,CasselHJS16}, which are automata with a \emph{finite} description processing infinite alphabets.
 This finiteness condition translates into the notion of \emph{orbit\hyp{}finiteness} in the nominal world, which requires extra work to obtain a finite description of nominal automata, because orbit-finite objects are infinite in general.

 In recent years, more general concepts of nominal sets were considered that generalize from the permutation of names to other operations.
-One branch called \emph{renaming sets}~\cite{Staton07,GabbayH08,MoermanRot20} allows that distinct names are mapped to the same identifier; in another branch, symmetries on other data alphabets~\cite{BojanczykEA14,VenhoekMR18} were considered, for example monotone bijections on rational numbers $\Q$, called the \emph{total order symmetry}.
+One branch is called \emph{renaming sets}~\cite{Staton07,GabbayH08,MoermanRot20} and allows that distinct names are mapped to the same identifier; in another branch, symmetries on other data alphabets~\cite{BojanczykEA14,VenhoekMR18} were considered, for example monotone bijections on rational numbers $\Q$, called the \emph{total order symmetry}.

 Nominal sets are not the only categorical approach to name binding.
-Multiple presheaf-based approaches to name binding were developed over the years~\cite{FiorePlotkinTuri99,FioreS06,CianciaM08} which are strongly related to nominal sets~\cite{GadducciEA2006}.
-In contrast to nominal sets, the name binding in presheaf approaches follow the method of \emph{de Bruijn indices}~\cite{debruijn1972}.
+Multiple presheaf-based approaches to name binding were developed over the years~\cite{FiorePlotkinTuri99,FioreS06} which are strongly related to nominal sets~\cite{GadducciEA2006}.
+Also, the theory of \emph{named sets} were introduced for the study of history dependent automata~\cite{FMP02,MontanariP05}, they were shown to be equivalent (in the categorical sense) to nominal sets~\cite{GadducciEA2006}, and they also feature a name binding construction~\cite{CianciaM08}.
+In contrast to nominal sets, the name binding in presheaf approaches and named sets follow the method of \emph{de Bruijn indices}~\cite{debruijn1972}.

-Despite their rich categorical structure, it is known that the category of nominal sets (in all above\hyp{}mentioned flavours) is not \emph{monadic} over sets, that is, their theory is not an algebraic theory that can be described by a monad on sets.
+Despite their rich categorical structure, it is known that the category of nominal sets (in all above\hyp{}mentioned flavours) is not \emph{monadic} over sets, that is, their theory is not an algebraic theory that can be described by a monad on sets -- unlike groups, rings, vector spaces, etc, which can be described by algebraic theories.

-In order to still benefit from monadicity, we introduce the category of \emph{supported sets} and show that nominal sets are monadic over those.
-Thus, we make nominal sets applicable to results and methods known from algebraic categories, such as the generalized powerset construction~\cite{SilvaBBR13,bartelsphd} or results about representation of algebras~\cite{amsw19b} that provide a canonical finite representation of orbit-finite nominal sets.
+In order to still make algebraic methods applicable, we introduce the category of \emph{supported sets} and show that nominal sets are monadic over those.
+Thus, we make nominal sets applicable to results and methods known from algebraic categories, such as the generalized powerset construction~\cite{SilvaBBR13,bartelsphd} or results about the representation of algebras~\cite{amsw19b} that provide a canonical finite representation of orbit-finite nominal sets.
 Moreover, supported sets do not require symmetries on the data alphabet, so they can also serve as a categorical foundation for data alphabets that are not described by symmetries.
 In fact, we discovered supported sets while working on a learning algorithm for register automata for general data alphabets.